Consolidated Key-mappings Summary

 : The above tables as well as the consolidated table hereunder

 mentioned in this same page.
-See sample words below, some of which can help you understand some of the flexibilities talked about.
+See sample words below, which will help you understand how flexible the transliteration scheme is and how easy your transliteration experience will be because of the same.

 neenga = நீங்க, andam = அண்டம், nandri = நன்றி, katru = கற்று